-All Year Round Foraging Delights:
+All Year Round Free Food Foraging:

 - January: Acorns, beech nuts, blackberries, chestnuts, crab apples, hawthorn berries, hazelnuts, pine nuts, rosehips, sloe berries, whitebeam berries.